 Seldom does an entrepreneur see his dream so far surpass his expectations.
 Dick Seid founded Bird-X, Inc. in his hometown of Chicago, Illinois in January 1964.

-As one of the newest employees of this company, I decided to ask Dick questions not only for this blog post, but for my own personal interest.
-How did a company grow from a small personal enterprise into a brand sold in over 150 countries and used by government, military, huge brands like McDonalds and Coca-Cola, and many more?
-His answers did not disappoint, and make me proud to work for such an honest company.
+As one of the newest employees of this company, I decided to ask Dick questions not only for this blog post but for my own personal interest.
+How did a company grow from a small personal enterprise into a brand sold in over 150 countries and used by government, military, and huge brands like McDonalds and Coca-Cola, and many more?
+His answers did not disappoint and make me proud to work for such an honest company.

 What was Bird-X like in its early years?

 Dick: In its early years, say from inception to about three years old, it was less than a Mom & Pop operation.
 It started with one employee (me) and grew to perhaps three.
 When it was only me, I was all job descriptions, from president to shipping clerk to phone answering person.
 With growth it added secretarial first, then production oversight, then sales and promotion, bookkeeping, etc. In later years, we computerized.

 Who came up with the name Bird-X and what products did it start out with, and what were the most popular products?